Video: Is this what the Château Laurier may look like in a couple of years?

 Sep.
 16 2016

-The iconic Château Laurier in the heart of Ottawa may get a substantial addition, bringing more rooms and parking to the venerable hotel.
+Ottawa's iconic Château Laurier may get a substantial addition, bringing more rooms and parking to the venerable hotel.
 Renderings of how the development may look have sparked some angry reactions on social media

 EMAIL THIS